101 Cooking For Two

 If frozen, thaw overnight in the refrigerator.
 Reheat leftovers in the oven on a rimmed tray sealed with aluminum foil (preferred) or in the microwave.

 Pork ribs have a thin membrane on the back of each rack, which is the lining of the lung cavity.
 It does not have to be removed, but most experts want it removed (and I do, too).
-I think you get more rub flavor if you remove it.
+Removing it increases the rub flavor.

 Yes.
 It is all about grill setup and getting the temperature correct.
 Indirect grilling requires a large surface area.
 However, it will be harder to maintain a consistent surface temperature for several hours.